 The choice of a domain zone does not affect the technical characteristics of the resource but it MIGHT affect your SEO results.
-Not to say a website with a bizarre website ending like yourwebsite.wordpress.com will have the least level of trustworthiness.
+Not to say a website with a bizarre ending like yourwebsite.wordpress.com it will have the least trustworthiness.

 After purchasing the domain name and a hosting plan, it’s time for a WordPress installation.

 Please note that some hosting providers offer a one-click installation of such CMS as WordPress, Joomla, and Drupal.
 If you have this feature in the control panel of your hosting account, move on to the next step of my guide.

 Finding a WordPress theme to your taste these days is super easy.
 Just have a look at these incredible WordPress themes available at TemplateMonster.